 Yes.
 HC programs must meet the following five requirements, which are generally the same requirements under existing law with some changes and additional clarification:

-(iii) If the reasonable alternative standard is compliance with recommendations of a medical professional who is an employee or agent of the plan, and a member's personal physician states that the plan's recommendations are not medically appropriate for that member, the plan must provide a reasonable alternative standard that accommodates the recommendations of the member's personal physician with regard to medical appropriateness.
-A plan may impose standard cost-sharing for medical items and services furnished according to the physician?s recommendations.
+(iv) If an individual?s personal physician states that a plan standard (including, if applicable, the recommendations of the plan?s medical professional) is not medically appropriate for that individual, the plan or issuer must provide a reasonable alternative standard that accommodates the recommendations of the individual's personal physician with regard to medical appropriateness.
+Plans and issuers may impose standard cost sharing under the plan or coverage for medical items and services furnished pursuant to the physician?s recommendations.

 To the extent that a reasonable alternative standard under either program is, itself, an activity-only wellness program, it must comply with the reasonable alternative standard requirements for this program type as noted above.